javatlacati/swiplwebtut/webspanish.md

 Oooh, didn't that feel good?

-when starting the server, setting the number of threads to 1 can make debugging simpler.
+when starting el servidor, setting the number of threads to 1 can make debugging simpler.
 However, you may find your life complicated if one http request is stopped in the debugger and the page never finishes loading because the browser is making another request.

 Reducing Abstract WTF Moments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~